awsdocs/aws-doc-sdk-examples/workflows/cloudwatch_logs_large_query/SPECIFICATION.md

-# CloudWatch Logs large query - technical specification
+# CloudWatch Logs large query - Technical specification

 This document contains the technical specifications for _CloudWatch Logs large query_, a workflow scenario that showcases AWS services and SDKs.
 It is primarily intended for the AWS code